What About Summer?

 Get a job or internship

-Any form of employment, from scooping ice cream at the mall to interning at a local tech company, is time well-spent.
+Any form of employment, from scooping ice cream to interning at a local tech company, is time well-spent.
 A summer job provides valuable real-world experience and builds people-skills.
 An internship is a great way to explore a career you might be interested in, and gain experience to put on your resume.
-Not to mention, having a little extra cash flow is never a bad thing!
+Not to mention, having a little extra cash is never a bad thing!

 Go on a program abroad

 There are tons of companies that operate trips abroad for high school students, often geared towards volunteering in developing countries, learning a language or environmental sustainability.
-While traveling abroad is an extremely valuable experience, it’s important to note that these trips won’t do much to impress college admissions officers (because so many students do them nowadays).
+While traveling abroad is an extremely valuable experience, it’s important to note that these trips won’t do much to impress college admissions officers (because so many students do them nowadays), unless your activities on the trip are directly related to what you plan to study in college.
 So if you choose to participate in a program abroad, do so for the myriad of other benefits, not because it will give you an admissions edge.

 Do a pre-college program on a college campus